Call Me Beautiful

 Burundi Surgery Team World Medical Mission

 Send Surgery Teams to Mission Hospitals Many mission hospitals lack the specialized medical personnel and resources to perform complex surgical procedures that are considered routine in developed nations.
 Through our Surgery Subspecialty Teams Program, short-term volunteer teams of Christian surgeons and nurses provide specialized training and equipment to our World Medical Mission hospital partners.
-The specialty fields include orthopedics, obstetric fistula, and hydrocephalus-related neurosurgery.
+The specialty fields include orthopedics, dentistry, obstetric fistula, and hydrocephalus-related neurosurgery.

 Specialty Surgical Teams 014044